hashicorp/terraform-provider-aws/website/docs/r/iot_thing_group.html.markdown

 * `properties` - (Optional) The Thing Group properties.
 Defined below.
 * `tags` - (Optional) Key-value mapping of resource tags

-## properties Reference
+### properties Reference

 * `attribute_payload` - (Optional) The Thing Group attributes.
 Defined below.
 * `description` - (Optional) A description of the Thing Group.

-## attribute_payload Reference
+### attribute_payload Reference

 * `attributes` - (Optional) Key-value map.

 ## Attributes Reference

-In addition to the arguments above, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `arn` - The ARN of the Thing Group.
 * `id` - The Thing Group ID.